 Through the summer research program, I will gain an understanding about how information is actually transmitted over mobile networks.
 This knowledge will fill an important knowledge hole in my team.

 Last but not least, my participation in the research project will teach me how to sift through large collections of research papers, pick out essential details and connect these details to reach useful conclusions.
-Moreover, since I’m doing the research to aid the Federal Communications Commission, I will also learn how to take into account the role of a federal entity in its engagement with the market, how to transform the philosophy behind the Federal Communications Commission into policy and how to analyze the incentives of different stakeholders involved in the usage of millimeter-wave frequencies.
+Moreover, since the results of this research may aid the Federal Communications Commission, I will also learn how to take into account the role of a federal entity in its engagement with the market, how to transform the philosophy behind the Federal Communications Commission into policy and how to analyze the incentives of different stakeholders involved in the usage of millimeter-wave frequencies.

 Methodological Approach *